eliorodr2104/RISC-V-Emulator/README.md

 A low-level RISC-V CPU emulator that executes machine language instructions in step-by-step mode for educational purposes.
 This project provides a simulation environment to visually understand and work with the RISC-V architecture at the instruction level.

+This project is heavily inspired by the [Helix Editor](https://github.com/helix-editor/helix).

 ## Overview

 This emulator is designed to: